Decision Tree Designer

 Decision Tree Designer is the interface for building Decision Trees.
 In this section, we describe how you can easily create your Decision Tree, link it to the input and output data and deploy it.

-When you open the Decision Tree Designer with an empty tree (by creating a new Decision Tree in the Decision Trees section and choosing Empty Decision Tree), you will see the initial empty screen.
+When you open the Decision Tree Designer with an empty tree (by creating a new Decision Tree in the Decision Trees section and choosing Blank Decision Tree), you will see the initial empty screen.
 Create first condition by clicking the respective button.
 A new IF block will be added.

 Every IF block consists of 2 parts.
 The left-hand part holds the conditions that have to be met in order for the right-hand part to take action.